NoferBeautiful/random-search-multiple-targets/README.md

 An application for modeling the process of random search by several targets in a cellular structure with the possibility of conducting experiments based on the choice of a probabilistic distribution of transitions.

-The application was created for the Physics Faculty of Moscow State University to be used in tests for students in order to conduct experiments and their subsequent analysis.
+The application was created for the Faculty of Physics of Moscow State University to be used in tests for students in order to conduct experiments and their subsequent analysis.

 ## Problem statement